open-voip-alliance/Android-Phone-Integration-Lib/README.md

 The library contains colors.xml and strings.xml, your Application should override these if you wish to change the text and color of notifications.

 The app ringtone can be changed by adding a sound file resource in the raw directory with the filename of "ringtone" (e.g. raw/ringtone.ogg).

-## TODO

-These are the long-term goals for the library:

-- [ ] Support an option that will use an always-on foreground service to allow for background calls without middleware